 be killed by their own countrymen.

-the Japanese interpreter came and spoke to the
+Japanese interpreter came and spoke to the ranking

-remaining POWs were moved to a trade school building
+moved to a trade school building in the barrio.

 The POWs were taken to the

-The POWs saw that the station had been hit by
+POWs saw that the station had been hit by bombings

-bombings and that the cars they were to board had
+and that the cars they were to board had bullet

-guards.
-The doors of the boxcars were kept
+The doors of the boxcars were kept closed and the

-closed and the heat in the cars was terrible.
+heat in the cars was terrible.
+Ten to fifteen

-Ten to fifteen POWs rode on the roofs of the cars
+POWs rode on the roofs of the cars along with two

 disembarked from the train at San Fernando, La